Skip to content

 Platelet-rich plasma (PRP) treatment for women

-PRP therapy is where a concentrated solution of your plasma is injected into your scalp to promote growth.
+PRP therapy involves injecting a concentrated solution of your plasma into your scalp to promote hair growth.
 Surgeons can use this treatment to treat androgenetic hair loss, also known as female pattern hair loss.

 References